A report by Admiral Beatty on the loss of the Indefatigable, published in the London Gazette. (ADM 137/301)

 - Is any reason for the ‘severe losses’ given in this statement?

-- What does the Navy think of the men who died?
+- What does the Admiral think of the men who died?

-- Is there any sign of the Navy being concerned at the reasons for the losses of these ships?
+- Is there any sign of the Admiral being concerned at the reasons for the losses of these ships?